7 Reasons for Teens to Apply for What's Your Story

 They'll listen to you and what your ideas are without trying to change how you think

-The 2017 team are jealous of the new teams because you get FIVE DAYS at Moniack Mhor, and that's going to help you with work on your showcase piece (whatever creation that may be!)
+The 2017 team are jealous of the new teams because you get FIVE DAYS at the Moniack Mhor writing retreat, and that's going to help you with work on your showcase piece (whatever creation that may be!)

 Not only will your mentor be skilled in what you want to work on, but they'll listen to you and what your ideas are without trying to change how you think in a negative way - I don’t know about you but a lot of adults have done that to me.
 Your mentor will help you develop your thoughts and make your piece the best it can be, and give you the feeling that you CAN succeed.